 ● Helps to simplify the process of loan application.
 Unlike the standard loan application process in a conventional lender that can take days, you will only need a few minutes to apply with Lendela.

-● Makes it easy to avoid unlicensed moneylenders in Singapore.
+● Makes it easy to avoid unlicensed financial institutions in Singapore.
 This means that you will avoid high-interest rates, hidden fees and harassing tactics used by unlicensed lenders to recover money from borrowers.

-● Enables proper comparison of real, personalised loan offers from multiple banks and licensed lenders – in a transparent and independent way.
+● Enables proper comparison of real, personalised loan offers from multiple banks and financial institutions – in a transparent and independent way.

 ● You have higher chances of getting a personal loan for the self-employed in Singapore approved.
 This is made possible by working with a wide range of lenders, especially online lenders.